amykv/lost-ice-caves/README.md

 TO DO:

 Rewrite the story or add on to it to make it longer and more engaging.
+Current story is very short and prototype for framework.